fhammerschmidt/textbook/src/chapters/correctness/structural_induction.md

 an `expr`.
 There are two inductive cases, corresponding to the two constructors that do carry `expr`s. `Unop` gets one IH, whereas `Binop` gets two IHs, because of the number of `expr`s that each carries.

+## Induction and Recursion

+{{ video_embed | replace("%%VID%%", "J-x9hcNqRhY")}}

+Inductive proofs and recursive programs bear a striking similarity.
+In a sense, an inductive proof *is* a recursive program that shows how to construct evidence for a theorem involving an algebraic data type (ADT).
+The **structure** of an ADT determines the structure of proofs and programs:

+- The **constructors** of an ADT are the organizational principle of both proofs and programs.
+In a proof, we have a base or inductive case for each constructor.
+In a program, we have a pattern-matching case for each constructor.

+- The use of **recursive types** in an ADT determine where recursion occurs in both proofs and programs.
+By "recursive type", we mean the occurrence of the type in its own definition, such as the second `'a list` in `type 'a list = [] | ( :: ) 'a * 'a list`.
+Such occurrences lead to "smaller" values of a type occurring inside larger values.
+In a proof, we apply the inductive hypothesis upon reaching such a smaller value.
+In a program, we recurse on the smaller value.